claire-cheng/Google-Analytics-Segmentation-Analysis/README.md

 The objective of clustering algorithms is to ensure that the distance between data points in a cluster is low compared to the distance between 2 clusters.
 In other words, members in the same group are very similar and members that are in different groups are extremely dissimilar, which perfectly suits the purpose of customer segmentation in this project.

-In this project, we applied k-means and hierarchical clustering from clustering algorithms and finally chose the results of k-means.
+In this project, I applied k-means and hierarchical clustering from clustering algorithms and finally chose the results of k-means.
 This is mainly due to the scale of our large datasets.

 Our website traffic data from GA has 903653 observations of 35 variables which is too large to be processed by hierarchical clustering.
 Although hierarchical clustering is simple and intuitive but does not scale well to large datasets.
-Thus, we chose the interactive clustering algorithm, k-means.
+Thus, I chose the interactive clustering algorithm, k-means.
 ## **Result and Profile**
-We used the elbow method to determine the optimal number of clusters.
-Based on the Total Within Sum of Squares Plot and the Ratio Plot, we decided to group the dataset into 4 clusters, where the distortion/inertia start decreasing slightly in a linear fashion.
+I used the elbow method to determine the optimal number of clusters.
+Based on the Total Within Sum of Squares Plot and the Ratio Plot, I decided to group the dataset into 4 clusters, where the distortion/inertia start decreasing slightly in a linear fashion.
 <p align="center">
   <img src="https://raw.githubusercontent.com/claire-cheng/Google-Analytics-Segmentation-Analysis/main/Elbow_chart.png">
 </p>